 However, with STAR the example can be much easier.
 The Situation consists of what was going on, who were the stakeholder.
 I often describe it as the opening scene in a movie.
 We are being introduced to a story.
 This is typically 1-2 sentences.
 The Task is the objective.
 What were you trying to accomplish.
 This will typically be between 1-2 sentences and can overlap slightly with the Situation.

-But the important thing about both of these techniques is that they can help you to tell your story by easily filing through each aspect of either the CAR and STAR techniques.
-It is much easier to map you progress through whatever competency example you are using and it is also an excellent way to prevent the dreaded rambling that will only make it harder for the interview boards to focus on what you are saying.
+But the important thing about both of these techniques is that they can help you tell your story by easily filing each aspect of either the CAR and STAR techniques.
+It is much easier to map your progress through whatever competency example you are using and it is also an excellent way to prevent the dreaded rambling that will only make it harder for the interview boards to focus on what you are saying.